Morning, Monday, 17th November 2025

 Online

-This conference will consider next steps for digital identities and verification services in the UK.
+This conference will consider next steps for digital identities and verification services in the UK following the Government’s announcement of plans to introduce a new digital ID scheme by the end of this Parliament.

-It will bring key stakeholders and policymakers together to examine the phased implementation of the Data (Use and Access) Act 2025 and issues around regulatory alignment and enforcement powers.
+The conference will also bring together key stakeholders and policymakers to examine the phased implementation of the Data (Use and Access) Act 2025 and issues around regulatory alignment and enforcement powers.
 Areas for discussion include market structure, the role of government Digital Identity and Attributes Trust Framework-certified providers in provision, and public trust in digital verification services, particularly in light of scrutiny around data protection, security standards, and the use of new verification technologies.

 Implementation, governance & funding

-Delegates will consider initial progress in delivering the GOV.UK Wallet, alongside plans for a Veteran Card and digital driver’s licence to be available later this year.
+The potential inclusion of 13-16 year-olds in the scheme will also be discussed, with the Government confirming this will be considered in the upcoming consultation.
+The initial progress in delivering the GOV.UK Wallet will further be considered, alongside plans for a Veteran Card and digital driver’s licence to be available later this year.

 The Home Affairs Committee inquiry into potential new digital forms of identification will also be considered, with delegates assessing potential benefits and application for reducing crime and managing migration, as well as wider civil liberties concerns.